marcoesposito1988/dependency_runner/README.md

 ## Limitations
 - `LoadLibraryEx` and similar mechanism can't be inspected without letting the program run.
   This limitation is common to other similar tools that recursively scan executables files and parse their import tables.
-- no support yet for manifests or "known DLLs".
+- no support yet for application manifests.
 You can take a look at [Dependencies](https://github.com/lucasg/Dependencies) instead
 - the dependencies of system DLLs are not recursed into, for performance reasons; however, you can usually take their correctness for granted

 ## Acknowledgements